ratishphilip/CompositionProToolkit/README.md

 <img src="https://cloud.githubusercontent.com/assets/7021835/16889814/1784ed78-4a9e-11e6-80d0-7c2084d6c960.png" alt="CompositionProToolkit"></img>

->  IMPORTANT: **CompositionProToolkit has undergone some breaking API changes in v0.4.4.
-Look [here](https://wpfspark.wordpress.com/2016/08/27/compositionprotoolkit-v0-4-4-released/) for more details.**
+>  What's New in v0.5.0 Holiday Update: **CompositionProToolkit has added helper classes for Win2d - CanvasPathBuilder extension methods and CanvasGeometryParser which parses XAML or SVG path data to CanvasGeometry.**

 # Table of Contents